gabrielmfelix/Restricted-Null-Model/README.md

 9. R.partitions -> vector of integers.
 Partition of rows.
 Used only if byarea = TRUE.

 10. C.partitions -> vector of integers.
 Partition of columns.
 Used only if byarea = TRUE.

+## Nestedness significance

+NODAsm_NODAdm_significance script explains how to use the restricted null model to test the significance of nestedness at different network scales.
+This script uses the Net1 file as input